 Boda Boda (Motorcycle Taxi)

-To take a boda, you find a driver, tell them where you want to go, negotiate a rate, then hop on.
+To take a boda, find a driver, tell them where you want to go, negotiate a rate, then hop on.
 The driver will take you to your destination.
 You pay the driver in cash when you arrive.

 You can also call a boda boda driver through the SafeBoda app.
 This app works just like Uber.
 You input your destination and pickup location and the driver comes to you.
 You can identify the driver with an ID number that is printed on their helmet.
 SafeBoda drivers wear orange helmets and vests.